niwa/pyfreeipa/README.md

     print('Bad: %s' % response.status_code)
 ```

+Included is a `configuration` method that can read all the required configuration options from a yaml file.

 # Examples

 The `pyfreeipa` module itself can be executed as a wrapper script around `pyfreeipa.Api`

+There are also some test scripts that demonstrate it's capabilites in the `tests` directory, they have their own [documentation](tests/README.md).

 # FreeIPA API Methods